kaalam/document.source/kaalam/_posts/2018-10-2-reviewing_the_motive.md

 state that, today, major AI players can only be the data owners.</p>

 <p>The least important thing is how this argument is unfair to all the researchers and achievements AI produced for over sixty years
 ~1950-2013 and that some of these achievements were truly game changing.
-We just all got used to take them for granted.
+We just all got used to taking them for granted.
 That's what AI has always been about: the <b>next problem</b>.</p>
 </div>
 <div class="6u$ 12u$(small)">